Attention

 SaMD is completely reimagining the way the pharmaceutical industry is operating.
 It is helping Pharma companies in engaging patients across their medication lifecycle.
 Here are a few trends in pharma where the applications of SaMD are being employed:

-• Preventive Care – The companies have demonstrated that digitally tracking a patient's condition using the technology can improve medication adherence and disease control while lowering hospital and emergency room visits.
+• Preventive Care – The companies have demonstrated that digitally tracking a patient's condition using healthcare technology solutions like SaMD can improve medication adherence and disease control while lowering hospital and emergency room visits.
 An example of this is Propeller Health, a digital health company that has received 510(k) clearance from the U.S. FDA for its connected platform developed in partnership with AstraZeneca to help improve the treatment of asthma and chronic obstructive pulmonary disease (COPD).
 Propeller sensors attach to patients' existing inhalers and send data on medication use to the Propeller app on their smartphones.
 The patients can then share the information with their clinician to formulate a personalized treatment plan.

 • Precision Medicine – It is a valuable and effective tool for disease diagnosis and patient pre-care.
 The software will examine the patient's personal and genetic information, and circumstances to diagnose and treat the disease.
 Pharma companies utilize this information for tailoring the treatment to patients' needs.
 For e.g., Javelin Biotech, in collaboration with Pfizer, aims to develop an industry-leading Organ-on-a-Chip” predictive pharmacokinetics platform It has the potential to be a market-leading platform for evaluating small molecule ADME (absorption, distribution, metabolism, and excretion) properties.
 The ADME platform will combine a micro physiological system (MPS), also known as an "organ-on-a-chip," with interactive computational software to assist in informing human pharmacokinetic (PK) predictions.

 • Pharma digital ecosystems for treatment adherence – Using SaMD, pharma companies are trying to completely engage patients by supporting them in all the possible aspects of care delivery.
-Software mitigates the challenges faced in medication adherence and provides a solution for personalized drug therapy management, digital patient involvement, and tele-pharmacy.
+Software mitigates the challenges faced in medication adherence and provides a healthcare technology solution for personalized drug therapy management, digital patient involvement, and tele-pharmacy.
 Cardinal Health launched OutcomesTM, a digital pharma ecosystem that connects pharmacists, payers, and pharmaceutical firms to tackle the medication non-adherence challenge.
 Outcomes' expanded connect platform, which builds on its existing software, offers an open architectural marketplace approach to delivering solutions to pharmacies quickly, effectively, and efficiently.
 Its digital ecosystem already serves a network of 23 million patients and 60,000+ pharmacy locations across the country, streamlining pharmacy procedures and improving patient interaction.

 3. Tech Giants:

 According to the McKinsey report, the worldwide market for digital health was estimated to be worth $350 billion in 2019.
-Further, markets for technologies used for SaMD, such as precision medicine, digital diagnostics, telehealth, etc., are predicted to rise at least 8% each year.
+Further, markets for healthcare technologies used for SaMD, such as precision medicine, digital diagnostics, telehealth, etc., are predicted to rise at least 8% each year.
 No wonder that tech conglomerates are investing billions in research and acquisitions in the field of SaMD.
 Examples below discuss how eagerly tech giants are stepping into healthcare to bring advanced medical solutions with SaMD:

 Apple has gained success by vertically integrating its experience and product.
 It appears that it is taking a similar approach to healthcare by connecting various components of the user experience, such as the device, health record, platform, and potentially telemedicine services.
 Apple has bolstered its overall software portfolio with several recent artificial intelligence acquisitions, including Silk Labs.
 Apple’s ResearchKit and CareKit Software Developer Kits (SDKs) provide templates for easily creating an application, an essential step in Apple's transition to a healthcare platform.